elena-angelova/bytes/README.md

 - /not-found

-Login, register and article delete are implemented as modal dialogs using Angular Material’s `MatDialog` service.
+Login, register and article delete are implemented as modal dialogs using Angular Material's `MatDialog` service.

 Route guards restrict access:
 - `auth guard` Restricts access to private user areas to authenticated users only.
-- `owner guard` Restricts access to article management areas to the article’s owner only.
+- `owner guard` Restricts access to article management areas to the article's owner only.

 Since login, register and article delete are implemented as modal dialogs rather than as navigable routes, to prevent logged-in users or non-owners from opening them, the guard logic is instead applied at the point where the dialog is triggered.